MJAlexander/social_media_workshop/index.md

 This website contains links to materials for a 2-hour 'Social Media Workshop for Population Research' workshop for [CAnD3 Fellows](https://www.mcgill.ca/cand3/) run in April 2021.
 The workshop provides R code examples of extracting, manipulating and analyzing Twitter data.
 You can also find all the code and related materials in the [GitHub repo](https://github.com/MJAlexander/social_media_workshop).

-Below is a summary of all the modules we will aim to cover in the workshop.

 # Set-up and preliminaries

 This section covers what you will need to do before the workshop.
 Please make sure you have read through these instructions and materials before the workshop.